GHSA passes NIL, restructures playoffs for three classifications

 The GHSA did vote to form a subcommittee to study a competitive balance model for the next reclassification cycle in two years.

-An NIL deal cannot be used to recruit players to a different school and no “collectives” will be allowed.
-There is no compensation or “pay-for-play” provided by the school.

-The GHSA rule encourages students and their families to seek the advice of professional about the impact on college scholarships and tax implications.
-A student or parent much notify the school within seven days of the agreement.
+The GHSA rule encourages students and their families to seek professional advice about the impact on college scholarships and tax implications.
+A student or parent must notify the school within seven days of an NIL agreement.

 “Everyone should control their own name, image and likeness,” Hines said.
 “I should be able to say, ‘I’m Robin Hines, I want you to go to Dairy Queen and buy this Blizzard.’
 What I can’t do is say, ‘I’m Robin Hines, the executive director of the Georgia High School Association, and I want you to go to Dairy Queen and buy this Blizzard.’”